Funding Opportunity for BIPOC scholars

 Past Small Grants Scheme

-Over twelve years, the FSA awarded a small grant for workshops, seminars and conferences organised by and for postgraduate students.
+The FSA has awarded a small grant for workshops, seminars and conferences organised by and for postgraduate students.
 The money could be used for a range of purposes and alongside other awards.
 Events focused on an aspect of feminism, women’s studies or gender.

 - Women in the Wake of May 68’ (Kings College London, 2018)